obriencj/python-faux-rpm/README.md

 where it does not actually invoke any code paths that would trigger the use of that dependency.

-My personal use case is with [MyPy]'s `stubtest` tool, where I have been writing stubs for a module which imports rpm.
+My personal use case is with [MyPy]'s `stubtest` and `stubgen` tools.
+I have been writing stubs for a module which imports rpm.
 At no point do I need to actually execute anything, I simply need the import to not fail.
+This project allowed me to continue on a non-RPM host machine.

 [MyPy]: https://mypylang.org